shankie-codes/arts-impact-data-tech-spec/README.md

 ##Implementation cost

-Each proposed phase includes an estimated number of person-days of tech budet to implement that phase.
+Each proposed phase includes an estimated number of person-days of tech budget to implement that phase.
 These should be taken lightly as the functional spec for later phases will likely be influenced by the outcome of earlier phases.

 Activity | Estimated days
 --- | ---